Danielle Conrad: Personal life

+Conrad headed the ACLU of Nebraska from 2014 to 2022.
+During this time, the staff grew from just four people to a team of ten full-time staff with two contact lawyers.
+They won legal victories concerning LGBTQ+ equality, open government, and reproductive rights.
+She also supported expanding Medicaid eligibility, banning predatory payday lending, eliminating the last vestiges of slavery from Nebraska's state constitution, increasing the minimum wage, and increasing election participation through a mass mailing of vote-by-mail applications.

-Nebraska Legislature (2007–2015)
+Nebraska Legislature

-A registered Democrat, she first ran for elected office in 2006, seeking to represent the 46th Legislative District.
-With 55% of the vote she defeated Republican Carol Brown for the non-partisan seat.
+A registered Democrat, Conrad (Nantkes at the time) first ran for elected office in 2006, seeking to represent the 46th Legislative District.
+She defeated Republican Carol Brown with 55% of the vote.
 Her standing committee assignments included Appropriations and Nebraska Retirement Systems.
 She also served on the Performance Audit Committee, Redistricting Committee, and chaired the Legislature's Innovation and Entrepreneurial Task Force.
 During Conrad's time in office, she was one of only ten women in the 49-member Nebraska Legislature.
-According to a background article prepared by Unicameral Update, Conrad became a fan of politics as a teenager, following the historic race for Governor pitting two women, Republican Kay Orr against Democrat Helen Boosalis.

 Due to term limits, she did not seek re-election to the Legislature in 2014, and was succeeded by Adam Morfeld.

-Executive Director of the ACLU of Nebraska

-Conrad headed the ACLU of Nebraska since 2014, during her time the number of staff grew from just four people to a team of ten full-time staff with two contact lawyers.
-Legal victories were won within LGBTQ equality, open government, and reproductive rights.
-She also supported expanding Medicaid eligibility, banning predatory payday lending, eliminating the last vestiges of slavery from Nebraska's state constitution, increasing the minimum wage, and increasing election election participation through a mass mailing of vote-by-mail applications.